-Based on findings from assessments with Black male Aggies and the annual Black Male Think Tank, an event co-sponsored with the Distinguished Gentleman’s Club (DGC), ABMC will focus on community development and community service until the next round of Black male assessments are completed.
+Based on findings from assessments with black male Aggies and the annual black Male Think Tank, an event co-sponsored with the Distinguished Gentleman’s Club (DGC), ABMC will focus on community development and community service until the next round of black male assessments is completed.

 Advisor: Varselles Cummings

 Latino Males United (LMU) is a program which allows Latino males a healthy environment to express relevant issues surrounding their specific community and assists in their holistic development and support at Texas A&M University.
 LMU focuses on mentorship, masculinity, ethnicity, academic success, leadership, and service.

 La Junta is a place where members come together for workshops/meetings to have candid conversations around a variety of topics.
 Planned topics include: ethnicity, masculinity, leadership, relationships, and members also get the opportunity to initiate topics relevant to them.

 Mentorship is an important component of the program where members get the opportunity to be mentored by their peers at Texas A&M University.
 This will be a year-long one-on-one mentorship where mentor-mentee will meet several times a semester.

 Members will also get the opportunity to mentor at-risk youth (specifically elementary/middle school Latino males) in the Bryan/College Station community.
 This may be a regular one-on-one commitment for a whole semester with the hope that it becomes a long-lasting relationship.